-All Harvard course material can be purchased by accessing the Harvard Business School Publishing website (https://cb.hbsp.harvard.edu/cbmp/access/41003380).
-You should access this site before the first class in order to log in and purchase all of the Harvard material for the course.
+All Harvard course material can be purchased by accessing the Harvard Business School Publishing website.
+You should access this site as soon as possible in order to log in and purchase all of the Harvard material for the course.
 Once you provide your contact information and pay the fees indicated, you will be able to view and download that material from the Harvard website.

-Additional course resources including announcements, required readings, handouts, and links to relevant websites and videos are available on the University of Toronto Portal (http://portal.utoronto.ca/).
+Additional course resources including announcements, required readings, handouts, and links to relevant websites and videos are available on the University of Toronto Portal.
 You must log in to this website using your UTOR id and password before the first class and regularly during the course in order to access required reading and case material.
 Once you have logged in, look for the My Courses module where you'll find the link to all your course websites.
 If you don't see this course listed there but you are properly registered for the course in ROSI, wait 48 hours.
-If the course does not appear, go to the Information Commons Help Desk in Robarts Library, 1st floor, for help, or explore the Portal Information and Help at www.portalinfo.utoronto.ca/students and review the Frequently Asked Questions.
+If the course does not appear, go to the Information Commons Help Desk in Robarts Library, 1st floor, for help, or explore the Portal Information and Help and review the Frequently Asked Questions.

-The website Writing at the University of Toronto (http://www.writing.utoronto.ca/home) includes many specific files on academic writing that may be helpful.
+The website Writing at the University of Toronto includes many specific files on academic writing that may be helpful.